maddie480/ExtendedVariantMode/README.md

 *   have the list of enabled variants displayed on-screen while you play

-More to come if I get more ideas.
-If you have some, just ping me on the Discord server!

 Also includes entities and triggers for use with maps:

 *   trigger the variant you want when you want on your map by using the **Extended Variants Trigger**.
 Check the `README-Mappers.txt` in the zip file for more details. **Please read it if you want to use the trigger**, as some of the settings work in a rather counterintuitive way.